trinitronx/chef-cookbooks/gluster/README.md

 Usage
 -----

 On two or more identical systems, attach the desired number of dedicated disks to use for Gluster storage.
-Create a role containing the gluster::server recipe for the gluster peers to use and add the appropriate partitions to the `['gluster']['server']['partitions']` attribute and any volumes to the `['gluster']['server']['volumes']` attribute.
-Once all peers for a volume have configured their bricks, the 'master' peer will create and start the volume.
+Create a role containing the gluster::server recipe for the gluster peers to use and add the appropriate attributes, such as volumes to the `['gluster']['server']['volumes']` attribute.
+If the cookbook will be used to manage disks, add the disks to the `['gluster']['server']['disks']` attribute; otherwise format the disks appropriately and add them to the `['gluster']['server']['volumes'][VOLUME_NAME]['disks']` attribute.
+Once all peers for a volume have configured their bricks, the 'master' peer (the first in the array) will create and start the volume.

 For clients, create a role containing the gluster::default or gluster::client recipe, and add any volumes to mount to the `['gluster']['client']['volumes']` attribute.
 The Gluster volume will be mounted on the next chef-client run (provided the volume exists and is available) and added to /etc/fstab.